Shikaga/PitchBlackAnalysis/index.md

 In *Pitch Black* Riddick is frequently bested by the rest of crew.
 When he first escapes, John's is able to take him down, despite Riddick getting the drop on him (albeit, while shackled).
 And after he escapes, he is once again captured by crew, when they work together.

 This kind of vulnerability is unusual for both a protagonist and antagonist alike.
 Heroes in genre films can usually take at least three direct hits from a grenade launcher before starting to bleed.
-To see a hero who is taken down with simply (???) swipes of a nightstick, is almost unheard of.
+To see a hero who is taken down with simply a few swipes of a nightstick, is almost unheard of.

 And not only is he physically weak, he does not have the usual prescience of a movie hero.
 He frequently misjudges both his enemies and his allies.
 When cornered by the creatures, he runs towards the rest of the crew, not predicting that they would instinctively shine light in his eyes.
 I have never seen such a trivial mistake made by a movie hero, and it imbues Riddick with a certain sense of believablity.